bjeziorek/angular-list/README.md

 # Day 3

 Adding services and my Japanese characters database in JSON.
 Listing all characters on animated cards.
-Setting [innerHTML] directive to callback changes the element's content but I'm afraid that calling 2000+ callback on hover which mostly changes empty string to empty string is super inefficient ;) so I'll have to find another approach.
+Setting [innerHTML] directive to callback which changes the element's content but I'm afraid that calling 2000+ callback on hover which mostly changes empty string to empty string is super inefficient ;) so I'll have to find another approach.
 Maybe just generating two way bound object keeping the state of fields of all characters?
 I believe it will be far better (but at least I refreshed the innerHTML directive - the key is positive thinking ;) ).
 I also added simple dynamic filtering.

 # Day 4